zeek/zeek/doc/scripting/index.rst

 it see a server or client issue an SSL ``HELLO`` message, we want to know about the information about that connection.

-It's often the easiest to understand Bro's scripting language by looking at a complete script and breaking it down into its identifiable components.
+It's often easiest to understand Bro's scripting language by looking at a complete script and breaking it down into its identifiable components.
 In this example, we'll take a look at how Bro queries the `Team Cymru Malware hash registry